FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 ***Activation*** --- The manager/owner wants to remove a menu item.

 ***Description :***
-* The company owner/manager goes to the website.
+* The company owner/manager goes to the Website.
 * They sign into the company account.
 * They click 'Remove Employee' on the left.
 * They enter the item's name, and price